RenatoGeh/BDD.jl/README.md

 - Constructors for cardinality constraint formulae (at least, at most and exactly);
 - Thread safe;
 - I/O functions for saving and loading BDDs;
-- Convert BDDs to CNF and DNF file formats.
+- Convert BDDs to CNF and DNF file formats;
+- Print BDD as a CNF or DNF.

 The following are references used in this package and the original library.